Anchorage police increase patrols in University Lake area after late-night shooting

 Anchorage police have stepped up patrols around the popular University Lake Park after a Monday night shooting left one person wounded.
-Police are still searching for the suspect.
+Police described the shooting as a random event and, two days later, continued to search for the suspect.

-Officers responded to reports of shots fired from the park’s trail system around 10:45 p.m.
+The shooting was first reported around 10:45 p.m.
 Monday, police said in a statement.
-The victim went to a local hospital, and was reported in stable condition with non-life-threatening injuries.
+The victim, who has not been publicly identified, went to a local hospital, and was reported in stable condition with non-life-threatening injuries.

 Gambell resident Nikolai Avalnun said he was there when the shooter opened fire.
 Avalnun is in town accompanying his uncle for a medical appointment.
 Monday night, he said, he stepped outside to smoke a cigarette on a trail near the Alaska Native Medical Center.
 Another man and the victim, in town for the birth of his child, were also outside smoking.

-Note: Editor’s note: This story was updated Wednesday, Nov.
-27, with additional information from Police Chief Sean Case.